redisjohn/spfetch/README.md

 #### Managing Credentials in environments without DNS.

-For the add sub command, the FQDN is required.
+The "add" sub command requires the FQDN of the cluster be specified.
 The optional IP argument can be used in environments that do not use DNS.
-For clusters with IP address specified, connections to the Redis Software REST API will be done via the provided IP address instead of the FQDN.
-Although, the FQDN is still required but is arbitrary and will only be used for reporting purposes and will never be resolved.
-The FQDN will always be associated with the IP address provided.
+By specifying the internal IP address of the primary node, connections to the Redis Software REST API will be done via the IP address of the primary node instead of the FQDN.
+Although, the FQDN is still required, it is arbitrary and will only be used for reporting purposes and will never be resolved by DNS.
 This behavior is similar to using a hostname file in Linux.

+By default, REST API calls only work on the primary node.
+This behavior can be overridden to allow any node in the cluster to always redirect to the primary node using the following rladmin command:

+	rladmin cluster config handle_redirects enabled

+This will allow any internal IP address of any node in the cluster to be specified.

 The file resolver.json contains a persisted dictionary of all full qualified domain names that are resolved by rflat to IP addresses.
 This file can be edited to remove or change entries as needed.